9 Business Capability Examples: Modeling an Organization Successfully

 Why?

-The separation of what the business can do and how the business is able to do it is crucial for understanding transformation.
-The “what,” which is essentially an organization’s core business model, changes very slowly.
-The “how,” which is the processes, systems, and departments your organization uses to realize those business capabilities, will definitely change much faster over time.
-By decoupling the “what” from the “how,” you can ensure the model’s ongoing relevance and maximize the insight you will get out of it.
+The separation of what the business can do and how it can do it is crucial for understanding transformation.
+The “what,” essentially an organization’s core business model, changes very slowly.
+The “how,” the processes, systems, and departments your organization uses to realize those business capabilities, will change much faster over time.
+By decoupling the “what” from the “how,” an organization can ensure the model’s ongoing relevance and maximize the insight it will get out of it.

-At first, it may seem like you’re discarding a lot of valuable information, but this information will be captured.
-Instead of building it directly into the business capability model, it will be modeled separately and linked back to the model later.
+At first, it may seem like valuable information is being discarded, but this information will be captured separately and linked back to the model later.

-2: Divide Your Business Capabilities Between Core, Supporting and Strategic
+2: Divide Business Capabilities Between Core, Supporting and Strategic

 As explained earlier in the article, with examples of business capabilities, capabilities can fall into one of three buckets depending on their role in the organization.
 Supporting capabilities are not more critical than strategic or core capabilities; they serve different and important purposes in an organization’s operations.